hagronnestad/htb-cyber-apocalypse-2022/README.md

 ## Summmary

-I had very limited time to play this CTF, but I was able to solve 6 out of 61 challenges.
-I solved challenges in the categories; `Web`, `Pwn` and `Reversing`.
+I had very limited time to play this CTF, but I was able to solve 7 out of 61 challenges.
+I solved challenges in the categories; `Web`, `Pwn`, `Reversing` and `Misc`.

 I have been trying to improve my binary explotation skills lately, so the `Pwn` challenges was fun for this CTF.
 The `Web` challenges were also good, because I got to do a few techniques that I haven't used much before.